 Put Our Lompoc Elder Abuse Lawyers To Work For You

 As soon as you suspect abuse, pick up the phone or go online and contact James McKiernan Lawyers.
 An attorney will evaluate your case, free of charge, and act quickly to end the abuse.
 We can help you obtain fair and adequate compensation for your loved one’s suffering.
-Contact our Lompoc elder abuse lawyers today at 805-793-1903 to schedule your free initial consultation.
-Contact our personal injury lawyers in San Luis Obispo, CA for more legal assistance.
+Contact our Lompoc elder abuse lawyers today at 800-200-HURT to schedule your free initial consultation.